-County of .
-The name of the registered agent of the Corporation at that address is THIRD: The purpose of the Corporation is to engage in any lawful act or activity for which a corporation may be organized under the Delaware General Corporation Law.
-FOURTH: A. The total number of shares of all classes of stock which the Corporation shall have authority to issue is two hundred five million (205,000,000), onsisting of f two hundred million (200,000,000) shares of Common Stock, par value \$.001 per share (the "Common Stock"), and five million (5,000,000) shares of Preferred stock, par v alue \$.01 per share (the "Preferred Stock").
+FIRST: The name of the corporation is BioRestorative Therapies, Inc. (hereinafter referred to as the "Corporation").
+SECOND: The address of the registered office of the Corporation in the State of Delaware is , 19801, in the County of The name of the registered agent of the Corporation at that address is THIRD: The purpose of the Corporation is to engage in any lawful act or activity for which a corporation may be organized under the Delaware General Corporation Law.
+FOURTH: A. The total number of shares of all classes of stock which the Corporation shall have authority to issue is two hundred five million (205,000,000), consisting of two hundred million (200,000,000) shares of Common Stock, par value \$.001 per share (the "Common Stock"), and five million (5,000,000) shares of Preferred Stock, par value \$.01 per share (the "Preferred Stock").
 B. The board of directors is authorized, subject to any limitations prescribed by law, to provide for the issuance of shares of Preferred Stock in series, and by filing a certificate pursuant to the applicable law of the State of Delaware (such certificate being hereinafter referred to as a "Preferred Stock Designation"), to establish from time to time the number of shares to be included in each such series, and to fix the designation, powers, preferences, and rights of the shares of each such series and any qualifications, limitations or restrictions thereof.
 The number of authorized shares of Preferred Stock may be increased or decreased (but not below the number of shares thereof then outstanding) by the affirmative vote of the holders of a majority of the voting power of all of the then-outstanding shares of capital stock of the Corporation entitled to vote thereon, without a vote of the holders of the Preferred Stock or of any series thereof, unless a vote of any such holders is required pursuant to the terms of any Preferred Stock Designation.
-The Common Stock shall be subject to the express terms of any series of Preferred Stock set forth in the Preferred Stock Designation relating thereto.
+C. The Common Stock shall be subject to the express terms of any series of Preferred Stock set forth in the Preferred Stock Designation relating thereto.
 Each holder of Common Stock shall have one vote in respect of each share of Common Stock held by such holder of record on the books of the Corporation for the election of directors and on all other matters on which stockholders of the Corporation are entitled to vote.
-The holders of shares of Common Stock shall be entitled to receive, when and if declared by the board of directors, out of the assets of the Corporation which are by law available
+The holders of shar of Common Stock shall be entitled to receive, when and if declared by the board of directors, out of the assets of the Corporation which are by law available therefor, dividends payable either in cash, in stock or otherwise.
 Appendix D Page - 1